kestra-io/plugin-template/.github/pull_request_template.md

 ✨ **New plugins / subplugins**
 - [ ] Make sure your new plugin is configured like mentioned [here](https://kestra.io/docs/plugin-developer-guide/gradle#mandatory-configuration).
 - [ ] Add a `package-info.java` under each sub package respecting [this format](https://github.com/kestra-io/plugin-odoo/blob/main/src/main/java/io/kestra/plugin/odoo/package-info.java) and choosing the right category.
+- [ ] Every time you use `runContext.metric(...)` you have to add a `@Metric` ([see this doc](https://kestra.io/docs/plugin-developer-guide/document#document-the-plugin-metrics))
+- [ ] Docs don't support to have both tasks/triggers in the root package (e.g. `io.kestra.plugin.kubernetes`) and in a sub package (e.g. `io.kestra.plugin.kubernetes.kubectl`), whether it's: all tasks/triggers in the root package OR only tasks/triggers in sub packages.
 - [ ] Icons added in `src/main/resources/icons` in SVG format and not in thumbnail (keep it big):
   - `plugin-icon.svg`
   - One icon per package, e.g. `io.kestra.plugin.aws.svg`